 Centipedes are pretty easy for people to identify.
 They have an elongated, segmented, flattened body and one pair of long skinny legs extending from each body segment.
-Centipedes are usually a yellowish-gray or brown color and range in size from one half to six inches in length — with most of the ones we run into around an inch to an inch and a half.
+Centipedes are usually a yellowish-gray or brown color and range in size from one-half to six inches in length.
+Most of the ones we run into are around an inch to an inch and a half.

 Other identifying features on a centipede include a long antenna and a first pair of legs that end sharp claws.
 These predators use their claws to capture their prey and inject venom into their victims to paralyze them.